jdc-cunningham/modular-pi-cam/DEVLOG.md

 I'll put down more time though, it's less unknowns now and just fitting things, have stuff to base on from previous builds

+7:17 PM

+Alright let's go, pump mode

+I have 2 days left...
+3 big parts to print, other parts to print too, need to skip some probably

+Engage the Kornholio

 ---